Therapy for breakups and divorce in NYC can help you get unstuck and decide whether to stay in your relationship or move on

 Julie Newman

-Specializes in anxiety, relationships, and attachment patterns using psychodynamic therapy, CBT, and DBT -
+Specializes in anxiety, relationships, depression, and breakups/divorce using CBT, DBT, psychodynamic, and attachment-based therapy

 Amanda Fogel